aaron-613/solace-samples-java-new/README.md

 # solace-samples-jcsmp

 These are Aaron's updates to the Solace samples.
 These will be rolled into the main repository soon.
+Don't worry about all the warnings when you compile, those are getting changed.

 ## TO COMPILE
 ```